anotherAsad/AdvancedComputerSystems/Project4/readme.md

 <h3>Method Overview</h3>

 The `addElement` method simply adds an element to the node, making a new node sequence if the element has not appeared before, or coalescing it with prior nodes if the element has appeared before.
-It naturally forks-off at the apropriate point if the element being added is unique, but shares a prefix (of any length) with prior elements.
+It naturally forks-off at the appropriate point if the element being added is unique, but shares a prefix (of any length) with prior elements.

 The `lookup` method searches the tree for a given sequence of characters, and returns a node that represents the last character of the sequence.
 This returned node can then be used for both **prefix scan** and **single element search**.
 For **single element search**, we simply list the vector of indices stored in the returned node.
 For **prefix scan**, we recursively `traverse` the children of the returned node, and list the vector of indices, along with the post-fix, for any terminal nodes.